DRJ31/ShortURL/README.md

 docker pull dengrenjie31/shorturl
 ```
 ##### Supported Tags
-- `v1.0.0`, `latest`
+- `v1.0.1`, `latest`
+- `v1.0.0`

 #### Deployment
 The default configuration file is `etc/config.json`.
-If you totally obey the file, you can run the application as below:
+If your configuration is exactly the same as it, you can run the application as below:
 ```bash
 docker run --name shorturl --restart always -p 3000:3000 -d dengrenjie31/shorturl
 ```